 All communication protocols can be updated remotely over the air.
-This ensures that dobel maintains compatibility with new stationary battery and EV models released in the future.
+This ensures that dcbel maintains compatibility with new home battery and EV models released in the future.

-Every dcbel unit is communication-ready with a RJ45 port that can be connected to an Ethernet cable (preferred for optimal reliability).
-Alternatively, dcbel can use external hardware to connect to the home's Wi-Fi network.
+Every station is communication-ready with a RJ45 port that can be connected to an Ethernet cable (preferred for optimal reliability).
+Alternatively, dcbel can use external hardware to connect to the home's Wifi network.

-Operation During a Communication or Power Outage
+Operational During a Communication or Power Outage

-In the event of a communication failure between a home energy station and Chorus Cloud, dcbel remains fully operational.
-It houses all of Orchestrate's computing power locally, allowing it to continue to store data during a communication or power outage.
+In the event of a communication failure between a Home Energy Station and Chorus Cloud, dcbel remains fully operational.
+It houses all of Orchestrate's computing power locally, allowing it to continue to store data during an outage.
 Data will be synchronized with Chorus Cloud once communication is restored.

-During a power outage, dcbel will be powered by the home's stationary battery.
+During a power outage, dcbel will be powered by the home's home battery.
 In the absence of this component, dcbel will enter standby mode and be powered by the dcbel UPS until a compatible bidirectional EV is connected to power the home.

-Once the power outage is detected via the dcbel current sensor (TEMPO), dcbel will first confirm whether the ATS has properly islanded the home from the grid before initiating blackout power mode.
+Once the power outage is detected via the dcbel current sensor (db Tempo), dcbel will first confirm whether the Smart Islanding Switch (db Bridge) has properly islanded the home from the grid before initiating blackout power mode.